-- 18. Backup Tape-Volume 2 contains the linkable parts needed to do a system generation or system configuration session.
-You can restore Backup Tape-Volume 2 to your new system disk if it is a 16 MB CD1400 or larger disk.
-7MB Otherwise, use another disk of at least the disk in a drive and prepare it for use. - 19.
-Mount Backup Tape-Volume 2 on an available tape drive and prepare it for use. - 20.
-Enter the Restore Directory (RD) command with the following responses:
+- 18. Backup Tape--Volume 2 contains the linkable parts needed to do a system generation or system configuration session.
+You can restore Backup Tape--Volume 2 to your new system disk if it is a 16 megabyte CD1400 or larger disk.
+Otherwise, use another disk of at least 5 megabyte capacity for Backup Tape---Volume 2.
+Insert the disk in a drive and prepare it for use. - 19.
+Mount Backup Tape--Volume 2 on an available tape drive and prepare it for use.

+20. Enter the Restore Directory (RD) command with the following responses: